zulip/zulip/help/manage-user-channel-subscriptions.md

 {relative|stream|all}

-1. Select a stream.
+1. Select a channel.

 {!select-channel-view-subscribers.md!}

-1. Under **Subscribers**, find the user you would like to remove from the stream.
+1. Under **Subscribers**, find the user you would like to remove from the channel.

 1. In the **Actions** column, click the **Unsubscribe** button in that row.